raleel/cfi-srd-pt/0005_Skills.md

 #### Dança (DEX+CHA)

 Just about every culture uses Dança in some way – either as recreation or as part of important rituals.
-It might be a court Dança, a war Dança, or a simple set of movements accompanying a prayer or ceremonial chant.
+It might be a court Dança, a war Dança, or a simple set of Movimentos accompanying a prayer or ceremonial chant.
 The Dança skill measures a character's ability to move rhythmically and accurately (to a reasonable degree) when called upon to do so.

 #### Dissimulação (INT+CHA)